Tirumala009/Amazon-clone/README.md

 Built by following a YouTube tutorial, this project is built using Reactjs.

-🛠 : Html, Css, JavaScript, Reactjs and Firebase.
+🛠 : Html, Css, JavaScript, Reactjs[Function components, hooks],Material-Ui and Firebase.

 👉 The UI looks similar to Amazon.